RobotCosmonaut/musicbrainz-app/Offline - README.md

     * Docker Volume for persistence of data when invoked via docker-compose
     * PersistentVolumeClaim when deployed via Minikube

+## Recommendation Service
+- Genre detection
+    * Uses keywords for genre classification
+- Multi-artist genre queries
+    * Selects an array of artists based on selected genre
+- Tag-based secondary search
+    * Attempts to find tracks tagged with the genre from other artists
+- Direct search fallback
+    * If not enough results obtained, a direct search of MusicBrainz is performed

 ## C4 Model System Context, Container, Component, and Code diagrams